Laharah/redlist/README.md

 * On Windows: `%APPDATA%\redlist\config.yaml`.
 * On OS X: `~/Library/Application Support/redlist/config.yaml`.

-You may also override the config file from the command line with the `--config` option.
+You can use the `--show-config` option at any time to see what your current configuration looks like.
+You may also override your config file from the command line with the `--config` option.

+### Example
 The config uses YAML syntax.
 An example config might look like so:
 ``` yaml
 enable_deluge: yes